 If you are anything like me, you did not grow up making homemade pie crusts.
 Baking isn’t even really my forte.
 I do, however, want to help people like me make the best dang pie crust they can.
 Yes, ingredients and technique are important, but there really is something more to it.
 I feel that finding a place of zen is critical in making the best butter pie crust.
 I advise you take a look at my Traditional Apple Pie post where I also talk about the zen of making butter pie crust.

-When I started off on this apple pie series, I became very frustrated.
-The raw pie crust was just unmanageable and so difficult to roll out.
+When I started off on this apple pie series, I was very frustrated with crusts.
+In those early experiments, the raw pie crust was just unmanageable and so difficult to roll out.
 Cooling is very important, so I thought maybe that was the problem.
 It wasn’t.
 Perhaps I wasn’t adding enough water to my pie crust?
 No. That was not the problem either and adding too much water results in a leathery, flaky crust.

 I just wanted the pie to work!
 Even though I was reproducing my recipe and fine-tuning it, I just could not get it to roll out the way I wanted.
 I would put down my balls of dough and cranked out my rolling pin to force the dough to do what I wanted.
 It was becoming so frustrating, which did not help things.

 Finally, I did figure it out.
-Patience was the key.
+Technique and the ingredient list is of vital importance, but patience was the key.
 Stopping and working with the dough, instead of forcing the dough, is paramount to this best butter crust.
 Finding that place of zen and being in the moment with that pie crust.
+It may sound cheesy, but my best pie crusts are the ones where I lose myself in the moment and just spend time with the dough.
 Once again, take a look at the traditional apple pie crust where I talk more about finding zen in rolling pie crust.

 Why This Pie Crust Is The Best

-People do use other sources of fat for their pie crusts.
+Pie crusts require fat and people do use other sources of fat for their pie crusts.
 Lard and shortening are the most common, outside of butter.
-Butter is great, however, because butter tastes freaking awesome.
+Butter is great, however, because butter tastes freaking awesome and it makes a great, flakey crust.
 The problem with butter pie crusts is that it can be a balance to get right, as outlined earlier in this post.
-The flavor of the butter, as well as its ability to make a flavorful crust, make this pie crust so great.
+The flavor of the butter, as well as its ability to make a flavorful flakey crust, make this pie crust so great.

 How Does The Butter Work